 The Popular perspective uses “tick marks” to indicate relative popularity of a Dashboard or Look: the more tick marks listed in the Popularity field the more often a location has been viewed:

-As noted, however, these tick marks are used to measure relative popularity as opposed to the actual number of views.
+As noted, however, these tick marks are used to measure relative popularity rather than the actual number of views.
 For example, if Dashboard A has 14 tick marks and Dashboard B has 7 tick marks, you can say that Dashboard A has received twice as many views as Dashboard B. However, you can’t say that Dashboard A has, say, 1,400 views and Dashboard B has 700 views.

 If your organization has enabled the use of groups, you can view Dashboard and Look popularity based on groups rather than on the organization as a whole.
 To do that, click Filter by group and then click the appropriate group name: